-When an artists presents us with an array of ideas, that’s what we, the audience member, do.
+When an artists presents us with an array of ideas, that’s what we, the audience members, do.
 We find relationships between those ideas, even if the connections are not boldly delineated by the author.
 Communication requires two parties.
 The transmitter (writer, artist, speaker) delivers the content, and the receiver (reader, viewer, critic, listener) interprets.
 When an artists sets up a more complex set of relationships within a framework, with multiple nuanced images and ideas, the viewer/reader/listener becomes much more engaged, and a much more active participant in the conversation.
 The author can make efforts to steer the interpretation to a greater or lesser extent, but the connections are forged as much by the viewer’s mind as they are by the artist’s hand.

 I particularly like when an artist puts the pieces in place, and takes a very light hand in drawing the connections between them.
 I prefer to discover the connections myself.
 Sometimes they are not specifically the ones the author had in mind.
 I prefer the tank of swimming guppies to the flow chart of rectangles and arrows.